yangchenroy/yangchenroy.github.io/_pages/home.md

 social: true  # includes social icons at the bottom of the page
 ---

 <p align="justify"> I'm fascinated by how children learn language — how they build a full, working grammar out of sparse, messy input, and what that says about what's uniquely human in our capacity for language.
-My PhD looked at how children acquire pronouns and reflexives in Bangla and Malayalam; these days, as a postdoctoral researcher at Humboldt-Universität zu Berlin, I study child language as part of the ERC Synergy Grant project "Realizing Leibniz's Dream".
+My PhD looked at how children acquire pronouns and reflexives in Bangla and Malayalam; these days, as a postdoctoral researcher at Humboldt-Universität zu Berlin, I study child language as part of the ERC Synergy Grant project "Realizing Leibniz's Dream". </p>

 I like putting linguistics to work outside the seminar room too — teaching English, designing language-learning games, and documenting under-resourced languages.
 I recently co-authored A Grammar of Gaddi (UCL Press).

-I trained as a linguist at Jawaharlal Nehru University and The English and Foreign Languages University Hyderabad. </p>
+I trained as a linguist at Jawaharlal Nehru University and The English and Foreign Languages University Hyderabad.
+My academic CV can be found [here](assets/homepage/YR_CV_General_2025_June.pdf).

 Feel free to get in touch at yangchen.roy@hu-berlin.de.